NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ### Real-time personalization

-65% of users would stop using a product if their experience is not personalized.
-That is why personalization is the so important in web app development.
+According to a report from Twilio Segment, 66% of users would stop using a product if their experience is not personalized.
+That is why personalization is so important in web app development.
 And AI tools can take it to the next level with real-time personalization.

 AI models analyze the data collected from each user to give them personalized experiences in real time.
 Developers do not have to build a complex AI model from scratch.
 There are a number of pre-trained AI models for personalization on the market.